 Irish lamb is one of the most delicious meats produced in this country, but it’s not used as commonly as beef or pork.

-As part of our new Back to Basics series, we’re going to be looking at some common ingredients to help make sure our readers are making the most of the great produce that we have access to here in Ireland.
+In our Back to Basics series, we’re going to be looking at some common ingredients to help make sure our readers are making the most of the great produce that we have access to here in Ireland.
 Previously we looked at scallops, housekeeper’s cut of beef, chicken thighs, pork belly; today we're looking at lamb chops.

 According to Barry, there are many different types of lamb chops: centre loin chops, which are the most well-known type, are super tender.
 Leg chops are the equivalent of beef fillet steak, as they come from the same area.
 They can be served on or off the bone and are delicious when cooked as a roast.